Shaswat-G/DSA/Sorting/notes.md

-## Insertion Sort:
+## Insertion Sort

-### What is an Inssertion?
+### What is Insertion?

-Inserting refers to inserting a new element at the correct posiiton in the sorted array.
-This means traversing the array from the end whil shifting the elements to the right until the correct posiiton is foind and isnetting the element at that position.
+Insertion refers to placing a new element at its correct position in a sorted array.
+This involves traversing from the end of the sorted portion, shifting elements right until the correct spot is found, and inserting the element there.

-Therefore inserting is a O(n) operation.
+- In arrays, insertion is an O(n) operation due to shifting.

-FOr linked lists, we can insert at the head or tail in O(1) time.
-But if we want to insert at a specific position, we need to traverse the list to find that position.
-This is O(n) operation.
-Although no shifting is required. => Insertion is more suited to linked lists.
+- In linked lists, insertion at head/tail is O(1), but inserting at a specific position is O(n) due to traversal (no shifting required).
+Thus, insertion is more suited to linked lists.

-### The algo:
+### Algorithm

-1. Start from the first element and consider it as sorted.
-This is the first pass, and the subarray of the first element is already sorted.
+1. Consider the first element as sorted.
-2. Take the next element and compare it with the elements in the sorted subarray.
+2. For each subsequent element, compare it with elements in the sorted subarray.
-3. Shift the elements in the sorted subarray to the right until you find the correct position for the new element.
+3. Shift larger elements to the right. (not equal, this gives stability)
-4. Insert the new element at the correct position.
+4. Insert the current element at its correct position.
-5. Repeat steps 2-4 for all elements in the array.
+5. Repeat for all elements.

-### Analysis:
+### Analysis

-1. Number of passes: n-1 (one for each element after the first)
+- **Passes:** n-1 (one for each element after the first)
-2. Number of comparisions: For every element "n" there will be "n-1" comparisions in the worst case.
-So the total number of comparisions is n(n-1)/2 = O(n^2)
-3. Number of swaps: For every element "n" there will be "n-1" swaps in the worst case.
-So the total number of swaps is n(n-1)/2 = O(n^2)
-4. Therefore the time complexity is O(n^2) in the worst case.
-5. Best Case: Already sorted O(n) - no swaps, only comparisions.
-6. Worst Case: Reverse sorted O(n^2) - all swaps, all comparisions.
-7. Average Case: O(n^2) - all swaps, all comparisions.

-### Reflections:
-Insertion sort is designed for linked lists, since we do not need to shift elements.
-5. In Place: The algorithm is in-place because we are not using any extra space. => space complexity is O(1)
+- **Comparisons:** Worst case O(n²), as each element may be compared with all previous elements.
+(Sigma n-1 = n(n-1)/2)
+- **Swaps/Shifts:** Worst case O(n²), as elements may need to be shifted for each insertion.
+(Sigma n-1 = n(n-1)/2)
+- **Time Complexity:**
+  - Best: O(n) (already sorted)
+  - Average/Worst: O(n²)
+- **Space Complexity:** O(1) (in-place)
-6. Stable: The algorithm is stable because we are not changing the relative order of equal elements.
+- **Stability:** Stable (does not change the relative order of equal elements)
-7. Adaptive: By nature and by design, the algorithm is adaptive because it takes advantage of the existing order in the array.
-If the array is already sorted, the time complexity is O(n) since we do n-1 comparisins and 0 swaps.
-8. Simple iterative, neither greedy nor divide and conquer : The intermediate array is not sorted.
-The algorithm is not a divide and conquer algorithm.
-It is a simple iterative algorithm.
-The intermediate array does not contain any useful informtaion - no smallest or largest element.
+- **Adaptivity:** Adaptive by nature (performs better on partially sorted data)

+### Reflections

+- Insertion sort is especially efficient for small or nearly sorted datasets.
+- It is simple, in-place, stable, and adaptive.
+- Not a divide-and-conquer or greedy algorithm.
+- Intermediate arrays do not necessarily contain the smallest or largest elements in order.